FREE SHIPPING on orders over $75 International: over $250

 Pu-erh falls into two categories: Raw Pu-erh and Ripe Pu-erh.
 We do not recommend boiling raw pu-erh, as it is a fairly strong tea.
 Boiling raw pu-erh (or steeping it longer than usual) may hurt the stomach and leave people overly energized.

 Ripe pu-erh, on the other hand, is delicious when boiled, especially the longer it has been aged.
-After boiling, the tea will be sweet and mellow; the subtleties of the aroma will surface.
+After boiling, the tea will be sweet and mellow, and the subtleties of the aroma will emerge.

 Chen Pi Pu-erh, in particular, has been used in Traditional Chinese Medicine, where it is usually boiled.
 Since the tea leaves are packed and congested from storage, boiling the tea will help thoroughly release all the nutrients and tea oils.